What My Soul Already Knows: A Simple Poetry Practice for a Dark Night of the Soul

 Line 9: (repeat line 6 of stanza 2) My felt sense of what is hard right now (can be an image or a somatic sensation)

-Line 10: (repeat line 3 of the first stanza) A song lyric that resonates with me
+Line 10: (repeat line 3 of stanza 1) A song lyric that resonates with me

 Line 11: (repeat line 8 of stanza 2) What I wish to feel or experience

-Line 12: (repeat line 1 of the first stanza) What it’s like when I’m connected and feeling alive
+Line 12: (repeat line 1 of stanza 1) What it’s like when I’m connected and feeling alive

-I can see the past, present, and future with a vast spaciousness.
+I see the past, present, and future with a vast spaciousness.

 I am so very tired of bracing.